Martyn-Edwards/Martyn-Edwards/README.md

  - Principle of Least Privilege, Shared Responsibility, Compute, Storage, Database
  - Linux, Networking, IAM, AWS Applications, EC2, S3, Lambda, CloudFront, Route 53, Elastic Load Balancing, etc

+Arqiva Limited Jan 2018 - Dec 2020

+ - Successfully functioned as the Service Transition lead between the Project team and Operations
+ - Coordinated initial review of business systems, administration, resources, procedures and methods to improve operationally and cost-effectivneww, utility and efficiency before transitioning
+ - Operated with multi-diciplined teams and provided a variety of service transition management functions, engineering and configuration services defined by business needs and end-user reuirements
+ - End to end configuration and testing of TCP/IP connected SNMP telemetry platforms